-Name Age Year First Elected Business Experience during Past Five Years and Other Information Kevin L. Cornwell 71 1993 Chairman of UTMD since 1996.
+Business Experience during Past Five Years and Other Information

+Chairman of UTMD since 1996.
 President and CEO since December 1992.
 Secretary since 1993.
-Has served in various senior operating management positions in several technology-based companies over a 40-year time span, including as a director on seven other company boards.
+Has served in various senior operating management positions in several technology-based companies over a 43-year time span, including as a past director on seven other company boards.
 Received B.S. degree in Chemical Engineering from Stanford University, M.S. degree in Management Science from the Stanford Graduate School of Engineering, and MBA degree specializing in Finance and Operations Management from the Stanford Graduate School of Business.
-Among other personal and professional attributes, the board considers Mr. Cornwell's decades of strategic and operational experience in the medical device industry and the Company's many years of success and profitability under his guidance to be key reasons why he should continue as a member of the board.
+Among other personal and professional attributes, the board considers Mr. Cornwell's decades of strategic and operational experience in the medical device industry and the Company's many years of success and profitability, as well as excellent stockholder returns, under his guidance to be key reasons why he should continue as a member of the board.